Teju502/World-Cup-Data-Analytics/README.md

 # Steps Involved:

-Data collection using web scraping (from ESPN Cricinfo website).
+Data collection using web scraping (from ESPN Cricinfo website)

-Data cleaning and transformation in Python Pandas.
+Data cleaning and transformation in Python Pandas

-Data transformation in Power Query.
+Data transformation in Power Query

-Data modeling and parameter building using DAX.
+Data modeling and parameter building using DAX

-Building a dashboard in Power BI.
+Building a dashboard in Power BI

-Extracting insights from the dashboard to select the final XI players.
+Extracting insights from the dashboard to select the final XI players

-The attached files, including the Power BI (.pbix) file, contain the results for the best playing XI.
+The attached files, including the Power BI (.pbix) file, contain the results for the best playing XI